JEAN PHILIPPE PROSPER Vice President, IFC Global Client Services

 Mr. Prosper joined IFC in 2000 as a Chief Investment Officer for Financial Markets, covering West and Central Africa.
 A year later, he became Manager, Financial Markets for Sub-Saharan Africa, relocating to Johannesburg in 2003.
 Shortly thereafter, he relocated to Nairobi as Manager for East Africa.

-Prior to joining the IFC, from 1990 to 2000, Mr. Prosper worked for the Inter-American Investment Corporation (IIC), eventually holding responsibility for all operations in Mexico, the Andean countries, Central America, Belize, and Panama.
-Between 1986 and 1990, he worked at SOFIHDES, a private development finance company in Haiti, where he eventually became Managing Director.
+Mr. Prosper spent a decade prior to joining IFC with Inter-American Investment Corporation, eventually holding responsibility for all operations in Mexico, the Andean countries, Central America, Belize, and Panama.
+He worked from 1986-90 at SOFIHDES, a private development finance company in Haiti, where he reached the level of Managing Director.
 During this period, Mr. Prosper was also a professor of mathematics, statistics, and managerial and corporate finance at the State University of Haiti.
-In the early 1980's, Mr. Prosper worked as Advisor to the Minister of State of Haiti on Financial, Economic, and Industrial Affairs.
-He was in charge of all negotiations with multilateral organizations, including the International Monetary Fund, the World Bank, and the Inter-American Development Bank.
+In the early 1980s, Mr. Prosper worked as Advisor to the Minister of State of Haiti on Financial, Economic, and Industrial Affairs.
+He was in charge of negotiations with multilateral organizations, including the International Monetary Fund, the World Bank, and the Inter-American Development Bank.